sockRa/FindTheBestDeal/README.md

   Setup:
   * Download https://github.com/mozilla/geckodriver/releases (win64)
   * Extract the exe somewhere on the computer
-  * Go to 'enviroment variables' in Windows and edit the PATH.
+  * Go to 'enviroment variables' in Windows.
+Under 'System variables', click on 'Path' and 'edit'.
   * Add the path to gecko.exe in PATH

   Features: